rwilcox/my-learnings-docs/synthesis_microservices_the_tech.md

 ---
-path: "/synthesis/microservices_the_tech"
+path: /synthesis/microservices_the_tech
-title: "Synthesis: Microservices: The Tech"
+title: 'Synthesis: Microservices: The Tech'
 ---
 # Problems with microservices

 ## Service Discovery